Premier Series Information

 The Premier Series is an array of courses designed to provide teachers with the skills they need to be successful as an instructor in a CTE program.

-Upon successful completion of each of the courses, the participant will have his/her choice of how credit will be awarded:
+Upon successful completion of each the course, the participant will have a choice of how credit will be awarded:

-- College Credit – Currently the University of Arizona Agriculture Education Department will grant undergraduate credit or graduate credit. (course title: AED 497) or graduate credit (course title: AED 597).
+- College Credit – Currently the University of Arizona Agriculture Education Department will grant undergraduate credit or graduate credit.
+(Course title: AED 497) or graduate credit (course title: AED 597).
 Credit is also being offered by Northern Arizona University as graduate credit (CTE576).
-The cost of tuition is the responsibility of the teacher at the University level.
+The cost of tuition is the responsibility of the teacher.

-The Premier Series is offered throughout the state of Arizona by ACTEAZ, Pima JTED, and West-MEC.
-ACTEAZ travels to areas not served by Pima JTED and West-MEC and also provides training at the Arizona CTE Summer Conference.
+The Premier Series is offered throughout the state of Arizona by ACTEAZ, Pima JTED, and West-MEC with a handful of courses available through Cochise Technology District, NAVIT, EVIT, STEDY, and WAVE.
+ACTEAZ also provides training at the Arizona CTE Summer Conference.
+Please see the Course Calendar for a current listing of available courses.